It was a lovely afternoon in the city of Jos, Plateau State, Nigeria—where hills kissed the horizon and the breeze carried the aroma of red earth.

 I spent hours reading Igbo storybooks, asking elders for meanings and proverbs.
 My father became my teacher, and my sister my assistant.

-I fumbled over words, confused tones, and giggled at my mistakes.
-There were evenings when I cried in anguish, yet my dream grew stronger.
-I wanted the scholarship not just to travel overseas but also to prove to myself that I could succeed.
+I fumbled over words, confused tones, and giggled at my own mistakes.
+There were evenings when I cried in frustration, feeling the weight of how much I had rejected what was always mine.

 A month passed like a whisper.